 Think of it as trimming your hair rather than shaving your head.
 With fimming, you can encourage bushy growth in your plant and increase your cola yields.
-Fimming is considered more of a training technique, one employed as the plant is growing.
+Fimming is considered more of a training technique.
 It forces more lateral branch development, or outward growth, and more flowers.

 The funny thing is, this wasn’t an official technique used by professional growers for a long time.
 It was actually an accident that stemmed (no pun intended) from a grower applying the topping technique incorrectly and giving a quick trim rather than a full snip.

 The result was a bushy plant with better yields.
 So all in all, Bob Ross was right when he said we don’t make mistakes, only happy accidents.

 The official term was FIM, an acronym that stood for “F**k I missed”, referring to the revelatory accident in question.
 So today we just call it “fim” or “fimming”.

 Both of these techniques cause the chemical balance of the plant to change.
 When we break or remove parts of the plant, it is considered a high-stress training technique, or HST.
 If you employ an HST, you should give your plant an extra week in its grow schedule to recover.

 Topping is when you cut off the apex, or the literal top of the plant.
 The top of the cannabis plant contains the hormones that control the apical dominance.
 Auxins are one key hormone produced through apical growth and transported downward.
 As the auxins move downward through the plant, they inhibit the growth of lateral tips.